RyanStan/ConiferOS/README.md

 enable_paging();
 ```

-An interface to interact with the page global directory and to enable paging is provided by
+An interface to interact with the paging data structures and to enable paging is provided by
 [paging.h](src/memory/paging/paging.h).
-Currently, paging is configured so that every linear (and virtual) address
+Currently, paging for kernel land is configured so that every linear (and virtual) address
 has a 1:1 relationship with the corresponding physical address.
 E.g. the linear address 0x20 maps to physical address 0x20.
+There's no concept of "high memory" for the kernel at the moment, and no split in the virtual address space between user land and kernel land.

+In 32-bit x86 with 4-KByte pages, a two level paging scheme is used.
+Each linear address maps an index into the page directory,
+and index into the corresponding page table, and the byte offset within the page.

 ### The Heap
 An interface to generate heaps, which manage a pool of memory (technically virtual address space),